utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 Creating hidden files like the `.gitignore` through the Mac/Windows regular file structure can be tricky, so it is best to do it from a terminal.

 - In your Integrated Terminal in VS Code type the command `touch .gitignore`.
-There is NO file extension for this file, so no `.txt` or anything ... it should be just `.gitignore`.
+Yes, it starts with a period and there is NO file extension for this file, so no `.txt` or anything ... it should be just `.gitignore`.
 Once created, it should show up in your list of files in VS Code on the left-hand screen.
 Go ahead and open it in VS Code by double-clicking on in the explorer.
-- Go to [gitignore.io](https://www.gitignore.io/) in a browser.
+- Go to the website [gitignore.io](https://www.gitignore.io/) in a browser.
 Type in "VisualStudioCode" and choose it from the list.
 (Make sure is it "VisualStudioCode" and not just "VisualStudio").
 Type in "macOS" and add it, then "Windows" and add it to the list.
 Do them both, even if you only work on a Mac, just to be nice for future collaborators.
 (If you were using other programs like MicrosoftOffice or languages like Python, you would add those as well.)
 Click the **Create** button.
 - Copy all the code there and paste it into your `.gitignore` file and save it.
+You can then close the file.

 ### Initializing your local repo